 Review the following tips to help in avoiding a parking ticket.
 Always look at parking signs, even in metered areas, as rules and restrictions vary by locations.

-- Find a parking space before you 'feed' the pay-station/meter.
+- Find a parking space before you 'feed' the pay-station.
 Look around you for a central pay-station and ensure that it is a city meter, with the City Crest on it.

-- Some areas do not have individual meters at each space.
-For your convenience, we have placed multi-space pay stations in our busier areas that accept Visa and MasterCard.
+- The City does not have individual meters at each space.
+For your convenience, we have placed multi-space pay stations that accept bills, coins, Visa, Discover, and MasterCard.

 Yellow curbing is a traffic control device to remove parking in areas.
 No part of your vehicle can be parked next to or on a yellow curb.